smiths/capTemplate/src/docs/api/Satellite.md

 Request: `{START_DATE: String, END_DATE: String}`
 Response: `{ [{ azimuth: number, elevation: number }] }`

-Returns an array of `[azimut, elevation]`, points for a polar plot, in degrees, with points every 10 seconds.
+Returns an array of `[azimuth, elevation]`, points for a polar plot, in degrees, with points every 10 seconds.
 START_DATE and END_DATE should be strings which can be put into the `Date()` constructor, i.e "2024-01-06T10:15:00Z".
 Note the Z is very important for calculations.
+Uses getSatelliteInfo() function.

 This endpoint is used for retrieving the polar plot points for a given date range.